edgeston/edgeston/README.md

-Hi 👋 My name is Monikka
+Hi I'm Monikka
 ========================

 Software Engineer
 ------------------

 Been working in IT for the past 5 years.
-Transitioned into Front-End in the past year.
-I love learning, code, and finding solutions that will help others.
+I've worked in support, networking, and am now a Software Engineer.
+I love learning, code, and helping others.

 * 😄 Pronouns: She/Her
 * 🌍  I'm based in the US